eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ilo-rest.rst

 .. warning:: In the version 1.5 of this plugin, there is an unimplemented service, so it's necessary to
 	     do the procedure explained in the section :ref:`ilo_network_not_implemented`

+.. note:: If you created the temporal file /etc/init.d/nagios, it's important to delete it after generating
+		  the configuration of iLO plugin.

 iLO Credentials
 '''''''''''''''